 The Aerospace Engineering department annually sponsors an aircraft design competition.
 The goal is to encourage involvement in a fun and educational activity.

 Competing teams design and build an electric-powered, remote controlled, aircraft to fly a challenging mission.
 Undergraduate winners get their names on the Bronze Propeller Trophy.
-The fifth annual competition will be held in April 2014.
+The sixth annual competition will be held in April 2015.

 There are three participant categories: WSU undergraduate; high school; and professional.
-Any WSU or high school student can compete.
-WSU aerospace alumni and graduate students participate in the professional category (new this year).
+WSU aerospace alumni and graduate students participate in the professional category.

 Don't be shy.
 Form a team, build a plane, and fly!
 Mentors for high school and underclassmen student teams are recommended.
 Contact Dr. Miller for help finding a mentor.

-This year's mission is "A Heavy-Lift & Special Payload Delivery Aircraft."
+This year's mission is "A High-Speed, Short-Field, & Heavy-Lift Aircraft."
 A successful mission profile includes the following:

-The exact flying location and course is not finalized.
-It will likely be a parking lot on campus.
-The flying area dimensions are approximately 400x100-ft.
-Planes are expected to fly within this area at all times (under about 100-ft altitude).
-The runway will be in the center and turns will be approximately 300-ft apart (perhaps around light poles).
+The exact flying location will be announced soon.
+The course dimensions are approximately 400x100-ft.
+Planes are expected to fly within this area at all times.
+The runway will be in the center and turns will be approximately 300-ft apart.

-The mission score (SCR) is calculated using the following equation,
+The competition score (SCR) is calculated using the following equation,

-Where H2O is the weight (lbs.) of water carried, MT is the total mission time (seconds), and D is the special payload’s landing distance (ft.) from the target (rounded to the nearest
+Where NB is the number of tennis balls flown, MT is the mission time (seconds), and TLF is the Takeoff/Landing Footprint (ft) rounded to the nearest foot.

 Required Power System

 A successful design is well understood and properly developed from the beginning.
-Don’t let someone create a better overall design than you.
+Don’t let someone create a better overall design!

 Use engineering principles and methods to win!

 The planes will be inexpensive to build.
-However, some teams may be eligible for limited AE department assistance to help build their plane (e.g., radio gear, motor, assorted supplies, laser cutting, foam cutting, etc.).
+However, some teams may be eligible for limited AE department assistance to help build their plane (e.g., radio gear, motor, assorted supplies, laser cutting, etc.).

-Additionally, the department will do what it can to provide mentors to help less experienced teams.
+Additionally, as mentioned, the department will do what it can to provide mentors to help less experienced teams.

-Deadlines for submitting department support, laser/foam cutting, and other requests will be established in the spring semester.
+Deadlines for submitting department support, laser cutting, and other requests will be established in the spring semester.
 Teams must meet these deadlines.

 Contact Dr. Miller for further information on mini-grant and mentor opportunities.